 About Emergency Management: Emergency Management is a division of the Executive Department under the City Manager and maintains offices, EOC equipment, response equipment, and preparedness supplies in the Public Safety Building.
-The Emergency Manager was sworn in and certified as a Utah Peace Officer after completing Police Officer Standards and Training in 2022, and augments Park City Police regularly.
+The Emergency Manager was sworn in and certified as a Utah Peace Officer after completing Police Officer Standards and Training in 2022, and regularly augments Park City Police in a variety of roles.

-2022 DEPARTMENT STATISTICS
+2023 DEPARTMENT STATISTICS

 Law enforcement frequently relies on a statistical base for public feedback.
-Police agencies are required to report certain categories of criminal activity to the state and federal government through the Uniform Crime Report (UCR), which is submitted to the state Bureau of Criminal Identification (BCI) and the FBI for tabulation on a state-wide and national basis to calculate crime activity and trends.
+Police agencies are required to report specific categories of criminal activity to the state and federal government through the Uniform Crime Report (UCR), which is submitted to the state Bureau of Criminal Identification (BCI) and the FBI for tabulation on a state-wide and national basis to calculate crime activity and trends.
 Unfortunately, the statistical base of the UCR has little to do with the issues and challenges police officers face day-to-day in Park City.
 For example, the UCR does not track misdemeanor, nuisance, or traffic statistics.
-The primary focus of these reports is serious crime categories rather than offenses typical of smaller communities such as public peace and ordinance enforcement.
-Thus, the annual report of a small agency such as Park City is best served by looking at both crime statistics and service-related issues which reflect the community environment, quality of life, and political concerns relating to public safety.
+The primary focus of these reports is serious crime categories rather than offenses typical of smaller communities, such as public peace and ordinance enforcement.
+Thus, the annual report of a small agency such as Park City is best served by looking at crime statistics and service-related issues, which reflect the community environment, quality of life, and political concerns relating to public safety.

 One of the dangers of small agency statistics is that they can be misleading since reporting numbers are relatively few in some categories.
 A shift of a few incidents one way or the other causes large shifts in percentages, which can create a perception that criminal activity is either significantly higher or lower than the year prior.
-Therefore, at the local level we seldom rely on percentages to indicate trends unless the category contains at least 100 incidents, or a trend can be tracked over several years.
+Therefore, at the local level, we seldom rely on percentages to indicate trends unless the category contains at least 100 incidents, or a trend can be tracked over several years.

 Finally, in many cases of criminal activity, an individual may be charged with more than one crime, such as DUI and possession of a controlled substance.
-Conversely, several individuals may be charged with a single crime; therefore, some statistics may not add up to 100% and overages or shortages may be noted in crime categories.
-Getting all the numbers to correspond with traditional statistical methods requires far more statistical sophistication than Park City Police Department can undertake.
+Conversely, several individuals may be charged with a single crime; therefore, some statistics may not add up to 100%, and overages or shortages may be noted in crime categories.
+Getting all the numbers to correspond with traditional statistical methods requires far more statistical sophistication than the Park City Police Department can undertake.
 Therefore, please use caution when reviewing the statistical information provided, and remember that this report is to point out trends in criminal activity and police services, show progress toward community concerns, and identify future objectives for the department.

-CATEGORY 2018 2019 2020 2021 2022
+CATEGORY 2019 2020 2021 2022 2023

-CALLS FOR SERVICE 20,753 21,565 23,008 21,865 19,900
+CALLS FOR SERVICE 21,565 23,008 21,865 19,900 21,459

-TRAFFIC OFFENSES 4,075 3,511 2,995 3,265 3,977
+TRAFFIC OFFENSES 3,511 2,995 3,265 3,977 6,456

-ACCIDENT REPORTS 434 482 268 365 287
+ACCIDENT REPORTS 482 268 365 287 305

-VEHICLE IMPOUNDS 45 31 33 19 29
+VEHICLE IMPOUNDS 31 33 19 29 48

-ALARM RESPONSE 1,056 1,015 849 764 818
+ALARM RESPONSE 1,015 849 764 818 870

-ARREST TOTALS 308 312 212 310 284
+ARREST TOTALS 312 212 310 284 250

-ADULTS 282 295 184 274 249
+ADULTS 295 184 274 249 232

-JUVENILES 26 17 28 36 35
+JUVENILES 17 28 36 35 18

-SCHOOL ZONE 293 282 124 94 17
+SCHOOL ZONE 282 124 94 17 43

-DUI STOPS & ARRESTS 74 75 54 71 62
+DUI STOPS & ARRESTS 75 54 71 62 42

-TRAFFIC CITATIONS 569 644 1,047 1,616 2,500
+TRAFFIC CITATIONS 644 1,047 1,616 2,500 4,131

-TRAFFIC STOPS 3,808 3,167 2,600 2,756 3,681
+TRAFFIC STOPS 3,167 2,600 2,756 3,681 6,003

-PARKING PROBLEM 1,075 1,330 1,447 936 1,047
+PARKING PROBLEM 1,330 1,447 936 1,047 966

-IDILING (COMPLIANCE CHECKS) 143 104 79 30 19
+IDILING (COMPLIANCE CHECKS) 104 79 30 19 10